The ins and outs of elephant evolution

 As useful as mitochondrial DNA has been in prizing apart the evolutionary history of elephants (and even humans), it doesn’t quite tell the whole picture, especially as mitochondria are only inherited via the maternal line.

 Mitochondria from the father’s sperm cell tend to be kicked out of a developing embryo early on, therefore by looking only at mitochondrial DNA we don’t see the effects of recombination - and what goes on between sperm and egg tells much more of the story when it comes to evolution.

-In 2005 a team including EI’s Director of Science, Professor Federica Di Palma, released a full reference genome sequence for the African savannah elephant using classic Sanger sequencing.
+In 2005 a team including EI’s former Director of Science, Professor Federica Di Palma, released a full reference genome sequence for the African savannah elephant using classic Sanger sequencing.
 Now, a research study published in PNAS, of which Eleftheria Palkopoulou of Harvard Medical School was the lead author, has added hugely to the repertoire.